 Dane - Website Editor - from 2022

-Anlin Del Mar Cost With Tempered Glass
+Del Mar Series With Tempered Glass

 Dane, we are replacing 13 windows in our house and have decided to aim at the Anlin.
 We are replacing 10 single hung Del Mar tempered glass four of which an eyebrow top, and 3 XO and the quote is $22,750 installed.
 This has seemed competitive with the Anderson quote we received and better than the first Anlin quote we received but it still seems like a lot for what we are getting.
 Does the price seem fair?